 7. The operation and management ensuring that business personnel undertaking insurance solicitation write up solicitation reports truthfully, including conducting phone interview for special cases or conducting spot check of relevant documents.

-8. Check mechanism and signature operation in place following solicitation and prior to submission of application.
+8. Check mechanism in place following solicitation and prior to submission of application.

 9. Control and safekeeping of solicitation documents.